Menelion/learnxinyminutes-language-edition/.github/contributing.md

 # Contributing

 All contributions are welcome, from the tiniest typo to a brand new article.
 Translations in all languages are welcome (or, for that matter, original articles in any language).
 Send a pull request or open an issue any time of day or night.
+Pull Requests will remain open for a minimum of approximately 24 to 48 hours to allow for discussion and review.
+This is subject to change.

 **Please prepend the language codes to your issues and pull requests**.